Svedrin/hgit/README.md

     in the fork.

-It is important to understand that `hgit` knows about forks, and changes its behavior when a fork exist to make working with them easier.
+It is important to understand that `hgit` knows about forks, and changes its behavior when a fork exists to make working with them easier.
 Most importantly, when a fork exists:

 *   `hgit` will not let you commit to the `master` branch anymore.
 Repos that